Kalams29/about-ntr/README.md

 # about-ntr
-The information about the ntr anna
+The information about ntr anna